• Menu

 300 Lakes Village.
 Photo: Powderhorn Resort

 Powderhorn has a small base village with all the necessities for a day on the slopes.
-At the base lodge, you’ll find a cafeteria, gift shop, rental shop, and a ski school.
-Powderhorn also has lodging at its base called the Goldenwood Condos.
-It’s the only slope-side lodging available at Powderhorn Resort.
+At the base lodge, you’ll find a cafeteria, gift shop, rental shop, and ski school.
+Powderhorn also has lodging at its base called the Tiny Homes at Powderhorn Mountain Resort.
+These 6 tiny houses offer slopeside access and can be rented in the summertime too.

 Powderhorn is the local resort to Grand Junction, about a forty-minute drive.
 The closest town to Powderhorn is Mesa, a tiny western town that has all the essentials: a few cafes, gift shops, and a market.
 It’s located along the Grand Mesa Scenic Byway (Highway 65).
 The highway connects the towns of Mesa with Cedaredge to the south.